spectral-cockpit/specprepper/README.md

 ## Goals

-To schedule prepreprocessing operations, simple tooling using S3 descriptive data.tables are used.
-So to speak it provides a recipe-like interface to configure methods and parameters to be applied in future.
-Hence the promising name.
-Because of the cloud-native nature of zarr, certainly one can use S3-like storages as MINIO.
+To schedule prepreprocessing operations, we use simple and efficient data structures.
+We make use of the "data.table" class to provide a recipe-like interface to configure methods and its parameters to be applied to data.

-The algorithmic side is provided by excellent {prospectr}, and {data.table} plus {future.apply} map-reduce API provide memory-efficient mappings.
+Many base algorithms are provided by excellent {prospectr}.
+On top, we use {data.table} plus the {future.apply} map-reduce API provide memory-efficient computations.

-{specprepper} works with sticky attributes that are pinned to matrix or data.tables via {sticky}.
+{specprepper} also with sticky attributes that are pinned to matrix or data.tables via {sticky}.
 This means that processing function respect all preexisting attributes and do not strip them in the returned output.

-The roadmap is subject to change because this package is still maturing.
+The roadmap of this package might is subject to change, because it is still maturing.
-I am also looking into Julia modules for further extension.
-For wavelets, Wavelets.jl seems very promising.

-Despite all, modular packaging is key.
-As a matter of fact, future will show how many things we can do in one module.

-This R meta library with fused python/julia/rust code is mainly intended for creating containerized environments for preprocessing.
+This R meta library that is also spiced up with python and rust modules in the back is mainly intended for creating containerized environments for preprocessing.

 ## Currently supported methods